JonahH-github/Note-Pad/README.md

 # Note-Pad

-it does everytghing worse than windows but it does have extra fetures such as:
+it does everything worse than windows but it does have extra fetures such as:
  - crashing
  - not being allowed to open files with it
  - no copying or pasting